SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 is evaluated.
 In the previous example,
-it's not easy to see that ``someAddress`` is never evaluated, because accessing a variable doesn't have any side effects.
+it's not easy to see that ``someAddress`` is never evaluated, because accessing a constant doesn't have any side effects.
 The listing below does the same assignment, but it uses a function to create the address.
 The function prints "Function was called" before returning a value,